At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: Introduction

-Concerning $\rho>0$, it has now been shown in the second version of the preprint \cite{nadtochiy_shkolnikov_2018} that global solutions to \eqref{MV} can also be constructed from a generalised Schauder fixed point argument, thus complementing the results in Section 3 of the present paper.
-Additionally, there has been some new developments on the question of uniqueness.
+Additionally, there has been some interesting new developments on the question of uniqueness.
 For the case $\rho=0$, it was shown in \cite{LS_unique} that there is local uniqueness when restarting solutions after a blow-up, and, even more recently, a complete well-posedness theory for \eqref{MV} with $\rho=0$ was then developed in the preprint \cite{delarue_sergey_shkolni}, giving global uniqueness under mild assumptions on the initial condition.
 Finally, \cite{LS_unique} also gives global uniqueness for $\rho>0$ under a smallness condition on the feedback parameter that rules out blow-ups.